 Popular for its natural rock formations—the 4 feet high shiva lingam, and objects bearing similarity with Goddess Parvati, Lord Ganesh, and Nandi—this 200-meter long cave is a sight to see.
 The carved snake formations on its roof from which water trickles down on the lingam, make it even more spectacular.

 Suggested Trek From Katra to Vaishno Devi

-Mata Vaishno Devi is known as ‘The Wish-Fulfilling Goddess’ or ‘ Mann Mange Murad Poore Karne Wali’ in Hindi. this pilgrimage is a near-perfect amalgam of serenity and spiritualism.
+Mata Vaishno Devi is ‘The Wish-Fulfilling Goddess’ or ‘ Mann Mange Murad Poore Karne Wali’ in Hindi.
+This pilgrimage is a near-perfect amalgam of serenity and spiritualism.
 The view of the sunrise, as well as the sunset from the Trikuta Hills, is breathtaking.
-Not to forget, the charm of view the lighted Bhawan in the night, especially during snowfall will leave you astounded for sure.
+The charm of view the lighted Bhawan in the night, especially during snowfall will leave you astounded for sure.
 All in all, if you want some spiritualism and scenery combined, go for the holy site of Vaishno Devi.

 Trekking uphill to the holy cave, amidst reverberating chants of ‘Jai Mata Di’ and beautiful views of the entire valley.
 The yatra to Mata Vaishno Devi’s temple is a spiritual journey like no other.
 Upon reaching the main shrine after the long arduous trek, the spirit of devotion and vibrant positivity around is truly mesmerizing.